Orders are shipped within 10 days after order placement. Thank you for your patience and support!

 So you get this ratio: (weight of herb : volume of solvent)

 So for our purposes, all we need to know is that for a 1:5 extraction rate, we need 1 part by weight of plant material to 5 parts by volume of solvent.
-We can translate this into, say, 10 grams of gentian root to 50ml of solvent (typically a mixture of alcohol and water).
-If you prefer to work in ounces (1 ounce of gentian root to 5 liquid ounces of solvent), that’s fine by me, but I tend towards grams and ml, as it is my preferred method, and I think, much easier when blending smaller amounts of tinctures in the final phase of making your bitters.
+We can translate this into, say, 10 grams of dandelion root to 50ml of solvent (typically a mixture of alcohol and water).
+If you prefer to work in ounces (1 ounce of dandelion root to 5 liquid ounces of solvent), that’s fine by me, but I tend towards grams and ml, as it is my preferred method, and I think, much easier when blending smaller amounts of tinctures in the final phase of making your bitters.

 The extracts we make will vary between extraction ratios of 1:2 to 1:10 depending on the plant used.
-Gentian root is much denser than lavender bud, so we are able to use a lower ratio to successfully cover all of the herbal material, lavender buds are much less dense, so we are not likely to cover all of the herbal material if we use a standard 1:5 ratio, we’ll likely need to increase to 1:7 or 1:8 (interestingly this ends up being the perfect ratio to draw out lavender’s delicate floral notes while ensuring the pungent, camphor-like bitterness of the buds don’t overpower the rest of the extract).
+Dandelion root is more dense than lavender bud, so we are able to use a lower ratio to successfully cover all of the herbal material, lavender buds are much less dense, so we are not likely to cover all of the herbal material if we use a standard 1:5 ratio, we’ll likely need to increase to 1:7 or 1:8 (interestingly this ends up being the perfect ratio to draw out lavender’s delicate floral notes while ensuring the pungent, camphor-like bitterness of the buds don’t overpower the rest of the extract).

 As always, don’t rely solely on numbers to assess quality and potency, we will continually be using our senses throughout the process to gather information on the potency and efficacy of each extract we make.